Large scale industrial surveying and drone photogrammetry

 IATEC Plant Solutions Inc. introduced aerial photogrammetric survey via drone and ran a pilot project to prove its efficiency.

-How does drone inspection compare to other methods?
+How does drone mapping for inspection compared to other methods?

 Before IATEC Plant Solutions Inc. decided to use drones for aerial inspection, they considered direct inspection and laser scanning.
 How did these methods measure up?